MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 	* A circle may wrap around the edges of the K-map.
 	* A 1 in a K-map may be circled multiple times if doing so allows fewer circles to be used.

+## Example 2.9 MINIMIZATION OF A THREE-VARIABLE FUNCTION USING A K-MAP